psyplot/psyplot.github.io/README.md

 under the Creative Commons Attribution 4.0 International Public License (CC BY 4.0).
 See the [LICENSE](LICENSE) file for more details.

+Copyright (c) 2021, Helmholtz Zentrum Hereon
-Copyright (c) 2020, Philipp S. Sommer.
+Copyright (c) 2020-2021, Helmholtz Zentrum Geesthacht

 The original software for creating this website, the Minimal Mistakes Jekyll Theme, is distributed under the MIT license, see